 Walk, cycle, jog or skate … Head to the Sea Point promenade and join the passing parade of locals, their canine companions and visitors from around the world enjoying the sea air and happy vibes.
 You can walk all the way from the Sea Point Pavilion on the southern end to Mouille Point.

-This is people-watching paradise, and there’s an outdoor gym, recently upgraded children’s playgrounds and public art to admire.
+This is a people-watching paradise, and there’s an outdoor gym, recently upgraded children’s playgrounds and public art to admire.
 It’s fun to rent a bike from a stand at the pavilion, where there are also stalls selling food, snacks and fabulous ice cream.
 Just minutes away from the promenade, Sea Point’s myriad shops, coffee spots and restaurants beckon.

 How to get there: The promenade is parallel to Beach Road, stretching from Sea Point to Mouille Point.
 An easy way to get there is by hopping off the City Tour to Table Mountain Tour at St John’s Road or Winchester Mansions, Sea Point.